 - Substitute players may play for multiple teams in a maximum of 2 divisions given the movement rules related to Illegal Players in section 4a.

 - Substitute players cannot qualify to play in the playoffs.
-This will be re-assessed at the end of the 2018-19 season.

 8/ Player Rankings